PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``sessionTickets``: bool - Whether session resumption via session tickets is enabled.
 Default is true, meaning tickets are enabled.
   * ``numberOfStoredSessions``: int - The maximum number of sessions kept in memory at the same time.
 At this time this is only supported by the OpenSSL provider, as stored sessions are not supported with the GnuTLS one.
 Default is 20480.
 Setting this value to 0 disables stored session entirely.
   * ``ocspResponses``: list - List of files containing OCSP responses, in the same order than the certificates and keys, that will be used to provide OCSP stapling responses.
+  * ``minTLSVersion``: str - Minimum version of the TLS protocol to support.
+Possible values are 'tls-1.0', 'tls-1.1', 'tls-1.2' and 'tls-1.3'.
+Note that this value is ignored when the GnuTLS provider is in use, and the ``ciphers`` option should be set accordingly instead.
+For example, 'NORMAL:!VERS-TLS1.0:!VERS-TLS1.1' will disable TLS 1.0 and 1.1.

 .. function:: setLocal(address[, options])